-Once you have decided on the courses you want to apply for, and have checked that you're eligible to apply, you can begin your SATAC postgraduate application.
+Once you have decided on the courses you want to apply for, and have checked that you are eligible to apply, you can begin your SATAC postgraduate application.

-To apply for an undergraduate course, you will need to complete an online application.
-We recommend that you complete your application using a desktop computer, rather than a smartphone or tablet.
+To apply for an postgraduate course, you will need to complete an online application.
+SATAC recommend that you complete your application using a desktop computer, rather than a smartphone or tablet.

 You can apply through SATAC if you are a domestic applicant.
 You are a domestic applicant if you are: